He’s controlled. Meticulous. Immaculate.

 + + +

-Fair readers, I love you all even if this book is not for you, so a note on content: this book contains a LOT of angst and touches things like grief over the loss of loved ones, unconventional marital arrangements and BDSM.
+Fair readers, a note on content: this book contains a LOT of angst and touches things like grief over the loss of loved ones, unconventional marital arrangements and BDSM.
 No spoilers here but if that sounds iffy check out the reviews.